 But then wartime realities set in.
 Some of the elderly still around today in cities like Jakarta are fond of saying that three years under the Japanese were worse than more than 300 under the Dutch.
 But the story is also far more complex than that.
 It was the Japanese who helped fan Indonesia's long-smoldering nationalist sentiment during those occupation years, even giving an early platform to the man who later became the country's founding father—Sukarno.

-Later, Japanese investment helped a young Indonesia grow into what is today the 16 largest economy in the world and the largest in Southeast Asia.
-This complicated history has left entire periods of life under Japanese occupation whitewashed from the history books—including the comfort women issue.
-While countries across the region, like the Philippines, South Korea, and China, continue to grapple with the scars of such a deeply damaging policy, the Indonesian government has, for the most part, ignored the issue entirely, explained Winarta, a director at the Independent Legal Aid Institute (ILAI), which helped assist survivors and verify their stories as it prepared a lawsuit on their behalf demanding reparations that weren't picked up by the Indonesian government.
+Later, Japanese investment helped a young Indonesia grow into what is today the 16th largest economy in the world and the largest in Southeast Asia.
+This complicated history has caused entire periods of life under Japanese occupation to be whitewashed from the history books—including the comfort women issue.
+While countries across the region, like the Philippines, South Korea, and China, continue to grapple with the scars of such a deeply damaging policy, the Indonesian government has, for the most part, ignored the issue entirely, explained Winarta, a director at the Independent Legal Aid Institute (ILAI), which helped assist survivors and verify their stories as it prepared a lawsuit on their behalf demanding reparations that wasn't picked up by the Indonesian government.

 "Indonesia has always tried to cover up the history of the jugun ianfu,” Winarta said.
 “Indonesia doesn’t recognize that the jugun ianfu existed.
 But we proved that they did.
 We know about the economic and political situation during [Gen. Suharto's] New Order, and how much we depended on our economic relations with Japan.
 Maintaining relations with Japan has taken precedence over solving the jugun ianfu case that they fear may cause a rift."